JaberHaisan/dragon-cave-useful-scripts/README.md

    Optional changes:
    1) Change locations as you require at the moment.
 For example if the egg you want is found in only the Alpine biome, comment out all the other biomes.
-   2) Set up refresh_secs with the time between each search in seconds (Going through all 6 biomes takes about 6 seconds for me so I set it with a default value of 0).
+   2) Set up refresh_secs with the time between each search in seconds.
+Default is 2 seconds.

 ### 2. *click_sites_opener.py*:
 Opens click sites where you can add your dragons for views in your default browser.